algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/TheoricalCalculations.md

 ### Molex 1462360031

-It's not consume any ampere by itself it's depend of the connected device.
+It doesn't consume any ampere by itself it depends on the connected device.
 The connector typically operates with a voltage range of around 3 to 12 volts. (no documentation to confirm)